 Defrost overnight in the refrigerator and reheat in the oven at 350°F until heated through, about 10 to 15 minutes.

-The stuffing can be reheated using a microwave following manufacturer's instructions.
+The stuffing can be reheated using a microwave, following the microwave's manufacturer's instructions.

 Similar recipes